How To Paint A Wood Porch Swing

 My father-in-law built this swing many years ago.
 It is still strong and secure.
 It also fits in sweetly with my backyard oasis.
-Last year my husband and I bought his family home and moved in.
+A few years ago, my husband and I bought his family home and moved in.

 You may also be interested in my post on Selling Your Home Quickly here!

 It had been a few years since the swing was painted, and it was ready for some attention.
 The paint was flaking and peeling.
 The bare wood was exposed in spots, and I knew I needed to tackle refinishing it this year before any rot set in.

 I may be addicted to DIY projects seeing as we had barely finished this Console Table Project before I was getting supplies for the wood swing.
 This is one project though that I was eager to see the change and how it would affect my yard.

 I Asked, You Answered

 There was a poll on my social media regarding paint colors.
 I had two choices that I loved and thought would work great in that corner of the yard.
 Secretly, I was already head over heels for one of the choices but wanted to hear your thoughts too.